MilesChou/toggle/README.md

 ## Usage

-The `Manager` class is the core class.
+The `Toggle` class is the core class.
 All feature config will set on this object.

 ### Feature Toggle